Creative Industries Strategy Session - image supplied.

 Traditional Owners, artists, federal government, state government, local government, tourism groups, not-for-profits, peak bodies, and businesses are just a few of the many and varied groups working in the creative industries across the region.

-Building on what is already being achieved, as well as strengthening some of the long-term partnership already in place, is a way to build a roadmap for supporting practitioners, organisations and supporters in the south west of Victoria.
+Building on what is already being achieved, as well as strengthening some of the long-term partnership already in place, is a way to build a roadmap for supporting practitioners, organisations and supporters in the southwest of Victoria.

 It also presents an opportunity for people living and working in the area to take a leading role in shaping outcomes for the creative industries that impact locally.

-In many years working in the south west of Victoria, Regional Arts Victoria has never found the region to be short of ideas.
+In many years working in the southwest of Victoria, Regional Arts Victoria has never found the region to be short of ideas.
 A strategic approach like this allows us to determine how we can join forces to turn these ideas into action.

 The South West Creative Industries Strategy aligns closely with the Victorian Government’s state-wide strategy to guide growth and investment in the creative industries; Creative State (find out more here).